Light and crumbly, fluffy and moist, these traditional Irish Scones are just waiting for a slathering of clotted cream

 – Stir the egg/half & half mixture into the flour with a wooden spoon until moistened.

 – Then use your hands to lightly bring the dough together.

 4) Knead the dough just until it comes together, then pat into a round 1-inch thick.

 – Turn the dough out onto a smooth surface and knead as briefly as possible, bringing in the loose bits, pushing everything together, and folding the dough over just until it all comes together.

-– Pat or gently roll the dough into a 1-inch thick round with a rolling pin.
+– Split the dough in half.
+Gently roll each half into 3/4-inch thick rounds with a rolling pin.

 5) Rest and refrigerate the dough.

-– Wrap the round with plastic wrap and refrigerate for at least 30 minutes and as long as overnight.
+– Wrap the rounds with plastic wrap and refrigerate for at least 30 minutes and as long as overnight.